iamsharduld/Systems-At-Scale/learning_resources/distributed_databases/database_index.md

 ## 1. Structure

-- [**B-Tree**](#B-tree Index): Most relational databases use a B-tree or a variant of it (such as B+ tree) for indexes.
+- [**B-Tree Index**](#b-tree-index): Most relational databases use a B-tree or a variant of it (such as B+ tree) for indexes.
 The B-tree data structure allows the database engine to quickly navigate through keys and find the row or rows associated with a key.

 - **Hash Index**: Some databases use hash indexes, where a hash function transforms the key value into a location in an array.